masaylighto/German-Learning-Notes/A1/Adjective Declension.md

-When we have a defintive articles proceeds the adjective
+When we have a definitive articles proceeds the adjective

 |  Case  | Masculine | Feminine | Neuter | Plural |
 |--------|------------|------------|---------|-------|